Wogrim/Java-Notes/readme.md

 **String** is a sequence of characters
 **BigInteger** is an integer that can be as big as you want

-# control flow an stuff
+# control flow and stuff

 ## if, else if, else and conditions